Lauiskk/Lauiskk/README.md

 👯 Nowadays im working at Fitbak as a Back-end developer!

-🤔 I’m always lookin for any kind of help to learn something!
+🤔 I’m always looking for any kind of help to learn something!

 📫 How to reach me: vrluis157@gmail.com